dokren/SAT_solver/README.md

 ```
 python satSolverOpt.py [fileName]
 ```
 where fileName is actually path to the file containing valid SAT problem in dimacs format.
-To access test cases, full command should be
+To access test cases, full command should be e.g.
 ```
 python satSolverOpt.py cases/sudoku1.txt
 ```